1. Why this information is important

 - if you click "confirm order", and we accept your instruction we'll buy the cryptocurrency from our partnered cryptocurrency exchanges, such as Coinbase; and

-- each cryptocurrency will show in your portfolio as a separate investment.
+- each cryptocurrency purchased as part of a collection will show in your portfolio as a separate holding.

-In situations where we won’t be able to buy cryptocurrency for you , we’ll inform you of the reasons.
+In situations where we won’t be able to buy cryptocurrency for you, reasons will be provided to you.
 If we can buy the cryptocurrency, we’ll take the e-money you told us you wanted to spend from your Revolut account and hold the cryptocurrency for you.

 Refusing your instructions